Schengen Area: Summary table

-Prospective members
+Potential enlargement

-The procedure to enter the Schengen Area is that European Commission evaluates certain criteria.
+The procedure to join the Schengen Area is that the European Commission evaluates certain criteria.
 These criteria include border control legislation, infrastructure and organisation, personal data protection, visas, deportations, police cooperation and more.
-After a positive evaluation the Schengen members of the Council of the European Union decides unanimously together with the European Parliament to accept the new member.
+After a positive evaluation, the Schengen members of the Council of the European Union decides unanimously together with the European Parliament to accept the new member.

 Cyprus

+Cyprus as EU member state is committed by its Treaties of Accession to join the Schengen Area eventually.
+However, before fully implementing the Schengen rules, the state must have its preparedness assessed in four areas: air borders, visas, police cooperation, and personal data protection.
+This evaluation process involves a questionnaire and visits by EU experts to selected institutions and workplaces in the country under assessment.

 Although Cyprus, which joined the EU on 1 May 2004, is legally bound to join the Schengen Area, implementation has been delayed because of the Cyprus dispute.
 According to former Cypriot Minister of Foreign Affairs Giorgos Lillikas, "strict and full control based on Schengen will create a huge tribulation on a daily basis for the Turkish Cypriots" of Northern Cyprus, and it is unclear if this control is possible before the resolution of the dispute.
 The British Sovereign Base Areas of Akrotiri and Dhekelia, a British Overseas Territory which is outside the EU, also needs "other handling and mechanisms".
-Akrotiri and Dhekelia has no border control to Cyprus, but has its own border control at its air base. no date has been fixed for implementation of the Schengen rules by Cyprus.
-Cyprus has less potential benefit from an implementation of Schengen, for it has no land border with another EU member; air travel or around 12 hours of sea travel is needed to the nearest EU member.
+Akrotiri and Dhekelia has no border control to Cyprus, but has its own border control at its air base.

-In November 2019, Cyprus's Foreign Affairs Minister Nikos Christodoulides revealed that Cyprus formally began the process of joining the Schengen Area in September.
-An important reason is to access the Schengen Information System and other border control cooperation.
-The European Commission is currently evaluating the application.